yuhtgyju/Binary-Compiler/README.md

 # Binary-Compiler
 Compile Binary to an executable.

-Currently only supports C code, as you need clang to compile.
+Currently only supports C, C++, Java, Lua, and JS code.

 This is more of an esoteric project.